-Amid the financial crisis of 2007–08, a pseudonymous author called Satoshi Nakamoto released a white paper titled Bitcoin: A Peer to Peer Electronic Cash System.
+Amid the financial crisis of 2007 and 2008, a pseudonymous author using the moniker, Satoshi Nakamoto, released a white paper titled Bitcoin: A Peer to Peer Electronic Cash System.
 Nakamoto described Bitcoin as a “purely peer-to-peer version of electronic cash.”
-The white paper caused a sensation—especially in the investing community—since it imagined the development of a currency with universal applicability, free from central banks’ monetary policies.
-While Bitcoin instantly garnered fans, its real contribution—seemingly unknown at that time—was not as an alternative to fiat currency.
-Rather, its main offering was the limitless potential of its underlying technology: the blockchain.
+The white paper imagined the development of an electronic currency that would be free from a central banks’ monetary policies.
+While Bitcoin instantly garnered fans, its real contribution—seemingly unknown at that time—was not restricted to its use as an alternative to fiat currency.
+Rather, its primary contribution was the potential of its underlying technology: blockchain.

 A blockchain is a decentralized, distributed, and often-public digital ledger.
-It comprises records known as “blocks” that document transactions across many terminals.
-In other words, the blockchain operates as a verification mechanism, progressively validating transactions and making retroactive alterations to transactions nearly impossible since any alteration would require changing all subsequent blocks in the chain.
+It is comprised of records, known as “blocks,” that serve to document transactions.
+In other words, the blockchain operates as a verification mechanism, validating transactions while at the same time making it difficult, if not impossible, to alter those records.
 This characteristic is why the technology has gained attention across industries.

-We should also mention that blockchain technology isn’t exactly a new concept.
-Cryptographer David Chaum proposed a blockchain-like protocol in his 1982 dissertation, Computer Systems Established, Maintained, and Trusted by Mutually Suspicious Groups.
-This work formed the bedrock of the current blockchain technology, but the notion of a blockchain as a form of cryptography traces back to the 1970s.
-Over the years, further improvements were introduced to the original idea that Chaum proposed.
+But blockchain technology wasn’t entirely a new concept.
+For example, cryptographer David Chaum proposed a blockchain-like protocol in his 1982 dissertation, Computer Systems Established, Maintained, and Trusted by Mutually Suspicious Groups.
+In fact, this work formed the bedrock for the current blockchain technology, although the notion of a blockchain as a form of cryptography traces back to the 1970s.
+Over the years, further improvements were introduced to Chaum’s concepts.
 These changes were later encapsulated in Satoshi Nakamoto’s Bitcoin white paper.
 Below is a list of key improvements to Chaum’s original protocol.

 A timeline of selected discoveries in cryptography and blockchain technology.

-But how does blockchain tie in with Bitcoin?
-The link between the two can be aptly summarized through an analogy shared by Sally Davies, a Financial Times Technology reporter.
-She wrote, “Blockchain is to bitcoin, what the internet is to email.
+But how exactly does blockchain relate to Bitcoin?
+The link between the two can be summarized through an analogy shared by Sally Davies, a Financial Times Technology reporter.
+She aptly wrote: “Blockchain is to bitcoin, what the internet is to email.
 A big electronic system, on top of which you can build applications.
 Currency is just one.”
-Even today, a common misconception holds that the blockchain and Bitcoin are one and the same.
-Though they differ, Bitcoin is a by-product of the blockchain, and it can accurately be touted as the first significant blockchain innovation.
-Bitcoin’s market capitalization is currently over $28 billion (and it’s increasing), and millions of people use the cryptocurrency in their transactions.
+Even today, it is a common misconception that the blockchain and Bitcoin are one and the same.
+Bitcoin is a by-product of, and built upon, the blockchain, although it can accurately be said to be the first significant blockchain innovation.
+Since its introduction, Bitcoin’s market capitalization has grown remarkably, and millions of people use the cryptocurrency in their transactions.
 However, Bitcoin is just one of the numerous digital currencies (in, technical jargon “altcoins”) that use the blockchain as their foundational framework.

-The second blockchain innovation is less technical and more philosophical, revealing the technology’s potential.
+The second blockchain innovation is less technical and more philosophical, revealing the technology’s potential impact on the economy and society at large.
 As Bitcoin soared in popularity, blockchain technology also rose to prominence.
-This rise led to many ideas for how the blockchain could experiment with industries’ value chains.
+This rise led many to recognize that the blockchain infrastructure has many potential applications.
 More than 400 banks and financial institutions are currently using the blockchain in some form, and this count is rising rapidly in the financial sector and beyond.
-This stage is widely considered to be pivotal for the blockchain, which has transitioned from being synonymous with Bitcoin to representing a revolutionary technology in itself.
+Indeed, blockchain has transitioned from being synonymous with Bitcoin to representing a revolutionary technology in itself.

-The primary difference between Bitcoin and Ethereum is their intended purposes.
-While Bitcoin aims to function as an alternative to fiat currency, Ethereum endeavors to serve as a platform facilitating programming contracts and applications via its currency, Ether.
-These programmatic contracts became known as “smart contracts” since they function as computer protocols that digitally facilitate, verify, and enforce the terms of agreements without third-party oversight.
+The primary difference between Bitcoin and Ethereum lies in their intended purposes.
+While Bitcoin aims to function as an alternative to fiat currency, Ethereum endeavors to serve as a platform to facilitate programming contracts and applications through its currency, Ether.
+These programmatic contracts were dubbed “smart contracts” since they function as computer protocols that digitally facilitate, verify, and enforce the terms of agreements without third-party oversight.
 Similarly, applications built with smart contracts are called “decentralized applications” (in technical jargon, “dApps”).
 They are increasingly used to develop “decentralized finance” (DeFi)—an umbrella term for dApps geared toward eliminating financial intermediaries.
-Ethereum-powered smart contracts are viewed as a gamechanger across industries since they could eliminate various financial intermediaries across verticals.

 Blockchain technology is slowly acknowledging its own potential.
-In this respect, the space is akin to Clark Kent discovering that he’s Superman and gradually transitioning from an ordinary journalist to an Earth-saving superhero.
 Arguably, Bitcoin made “blockchain” a popular term, leading to the development of numerous altcoins harnessing the technology’s potential.
 As altcoins proliferated, the blockchain’s scalability and energy problems were revealed.
 Soon afterward, an improved blockchain platform was introduced.
 But even today, blockchain technology is still realizing its potential.
 And given the technology’s dynamic nature, just how far it will reach remains to be seen.